Conley index theory: Short description

 A key role in the theory is played by the notions of isolating neighborhood $N$ and isolated invariant set $S$.
 The Conley index $h(S)$ is the homotopy type of a space built from a certain pair $(N_1,N_2)$ of compact sets called an index pair for $S$.
 Charles Conley showed that index pairs exist and that the index of $S$ is independent of the choice of the index pair.
 In the special case of the negative gradient flow of a smooth function, the Conley index of a nondegenerate (Morse) critical point of index $N$ is the pointed homotopy type of the k-sphere Sk.

 A deep theorem due to Conley asserts continuation invariance: Conley index is invariant under certain deformations of the dynamical system.
 Computation of the index can, therefore, be reduced to the case of the diffeomorphism or a vector field whose invariant sets are well understood.

 If the index is nontrivial then the invariant set S is nonempty.
 This principle can be amplified to establish existence of fixed points and periodic orbits inside N.

 Construction

-We build the Conley Index from the concept of a index pair.
+We build the Conley Index from the concept of an index pair.